BigPapaBear2217/osm-atmrobbery/README.md

 ### SETUP
 - **Script required `META_LIBS` to be also started.
 Download Both Resources from this Repository, and start both of them in your Server.CFG**
 - **CONFIG.LUA contains some important customisations.
 You can edit them as per need**
+- Drill is to be used using ARROW KEYS (Hint)
 ### CONFIG.LUA
 ```
 -- Police Settings: